 Location.
-34° 7.515′ N, 96° 15.594′ W. Marker is in Caddo, Oklahoma, in Bryan County.
-Marker is at the intersection of Buffalo Street (State Highway 22) and Main Street, on the right when traveling east on Buffalo Street.
-Click for map.
-Marker is at or near this postal address: 101 Buffalo Street, Caddo OK 74729, United States of America.
+34° 7.52′ N, 96° 15.609′ W. Marker is in Caddo, Oklahoma, in Bryan County.
+Marker is on Buffalo Street (State Highway 22) west of Main Street, on the right when traveling east.
+Touch for map.
+Marker is at or near this postal address: 107 Buffalo Street, Caddo OK 74729, United States of America.

 Other nearby markers.
 At least 6 other markers are within 11 miles of this marker, measured as the crow flies.
-Ben Siegel Building (a few steps from this marker); Craighead's 5 & 10 Store (within shouting distance of this marker); Cowboy Pink Williams (within shouting distance of this marker); W.O.W.
-Building (within shouting distance of this marker); Nail's Crossing (approx. 7.5 miles away); Chahta Tamaha (approx. 10.6 miles away).
+Craighead's 5 & 10 Store (a few steps from this marker); Hancock Building (a few steps from this marker); Cowboy Pink Williams (within shouting distance of this marker); W.O.W.
+Building (within shouting distance of this marker); Nail's Crossing (approx. 7½ miles away); Chahta Tamaha (approx. 10.6 miles away).

 Categories. • Industry & Commerce • Man-Made Features • Settlements & Settlers •

 Credits.
-This page originally submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
-This page has been viewed 346 times since then and 12 times this year.
-Photos: 1, 2, 3. submitted on , by William Fischer, Jr. of Scranton, Pennsylvania.
 This page was last revised on June 16, 2016.
+This page originally submitted on May 4, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.
+This page has been viewed 364 times since then and 50 times this year.
+Photos: 1, 2. submitted on May 4, 2014, by William Fischer, Jr. of Scranton, Pennsylvania.